An Invitation to Tropical Alexandrov Curvature: The Tropical Projective Torus, Tropical Metric, and Tropical Line Segments

 \begin{example} Fix points $b = (0,0)$ and $c = (3,2)$ in $\R^3/\R\one$.
 We have that

 The tropical line segment $\gamma_{bc}(t)$ for $t \in [0,3]$ connecting $b$ and $c$ is given by

 The tropical line segment takes the form as in Figure \ref{fig:tls_types}(a). \end{example}

-In general, a tropical line segment in $\R^n/\R\one$ consists of a concatenation of $n-1$ Euclidean line segments (see Proposition 3 of \cite{develin2004tropical}).
-Since we will study carefully the plane case, we have the following useful description for $n=3$.
+In general, a tropical line segment in $\R^n/\R\one$ consists of a concatenation of $n-1$ Euclidean line segments (see Proposition 3 of \cite{develin2004tropical} and Remark 2.4 in \cite{hampe2015tropical}).
+Since we will study carefully the plane case, we record here the following explicit description for $n=3$.

-\begin{lemma} There are three types of tropical line segment between two points $a = (a_1, a_2)$ and $b = (b_1, b_2)$ in $\R^3/\R\one$; without loss of generality, take $a_1 < b_1$.
+\begin{lemma} There are three types of tropical line segments between two points in general position $a = (a_1, a_2)$ and $b = (b_1, b_2)$ in $\R^3/\R\one$; w.l.o.g. $a_1 < b_1$.
 Each tropical line segment is characterized by inequalities on the coordinates and exhibits a unique bending point; the endpoints $a$, $b$ and the bending point are joined by lines of slope 0, 1, or $\infty$.
-Their explicit forms are given as follows: \begin{enumerate}[L1] \item For $a_2 < b_2$ and $a_1-a_2 < b_1 - b_2$, the bending point is at $(a_1 + b_2 - a_2, b_2)$, $t = b_2 - a_2$, and the tropical line segment is:\\
+Their explicit forms are given as follows: \begin{enumerate}[L1] \item For $a_2 < b_2$ and $a_1-a_2 < b_1 - b_2$, the bending point is at $(a_1 + b_2 - a_2, b_2)$, $t = b_2 - a_2$, and

 Its length is $b_1 - a_1$.